Perl w1

 I/O

-- input from a handler, store each line as one element in a array, my @ar = <file>
+while (<STDIN>) {…}, this is a shorthand forwhile (defined(<STDIN>) ) - input from a handler, store each line as one element in a array,

-- input from command-line argument. while (<>) {…}e.g../read.pl file1 file2 …will get input from file1, then file2, then…
+while (<>) {…}e.g../read.pl file1 file2 …will get input from file1, then file2, then… - special symbol: all arguments from command-line stores in

-- get the output from external unix command: open my $file, "ls -al |"open a pipe
+@ARGV, a special array. - get the output from external unix command:

-- send the handler to external unix command: open $file, "| lpr"
+open my $file, "ls -al |"open a pipe - send the handler to external unix command:

-- Idiom
+open $file, "| lpr" - Idiom

 - read file word by word

-- read entire file as string use File::Slurp;
+use File::Slurp; - read entire file as string

-- split the string into words my @words = split /[ \t\r\n]+/, $file
+my @words = split /[ \t\r\n]+/, $file - iterate thru

 - read entire file as string